vyadh/nutest/PLAN.md

 - Dynamic terminal UI, showing the currently executing suites and tests.
     - This will resolve not being able to see the currently running tests in the terminal reporter
     - Would include things like a progress bar, running total of completed, fails, skips, etc.
+    - Would retain error information and output on tail failure
-    - If we save historical test run timings, we should also estimate time left
+    - If we save historical test run timings, we could:
-- Optionally allow running ignored tests.
+      - Estimate time left
+      - Provide difference reports to provide idea of regressions
 - Stream test results.
 Each suite is run in a separate nu process via `complete` and therefore each suite's results are not reported until the whole suite completed.
-There are some limitations here due to Nushell not being able to run processes concurrently.
-However, we may be able to stream the events and avoid the `complete` command to resolve this.
-This is ideally required for the event-based terminal UI.
+There are some limitations here due to not being able to process Nushell sub-processes concurrently.
+However, we may be able to avoid the `complete` command to resolve this.
+This would also help better reflect current status in the event-based terminal UI.